The Do’s of Raising bilingual kids The Do's of Raising bilingual kids | Miss Panda Chinese

 Note:

-To experience a culture not only helps children understand the differences between cultures, but also to see the similarities in them.
+Experience a culture not only helps children understand the differences between cultures but also to see the similarities.

 7. Bond with your child on this adventure